Im2Slow/EatNowApp/README.md

+WE DROPPED OUT THE APP PROJECT FOR NOW OR FOREVER WHO KNOWS

 # EatNowApp

 As a part of our 2nd year's project at ESILV engineering school, we plan to build an app dedicated to Android allowing our students/teachers to order food near our school's location which is : La Défense, FRANCE.